Reasons to See a Maternal-Fetal Medicine Specialist Prior to Getting Pregnant

 -Domestic violence

--Kidney disorders: renal function is increased as the mother has to filter wastes for herself and her baby; women with kidney disease are also at increased risk of blood pressure disorders during pregnancy.
+-Kidney disorders: renal function is increased as the mother has to filter wastes for the pregnant person and fetus; people with kidney disease are also at increased risk of blood pressure disorders during pregnancy.

 -Nephropathy or chronic renal insufficiency